Free tool guide · When free beats paid

 Extractive (verbatim sentences), not abstractive.
 Fast and free.
 Output quality is basic.

-QuillBot Premium ($8.33/mo annual): Worth it if you summarize articles longer than 1,200 words regularly, or if you also need the bundled paraphraser, grammar checker, and plagiarism checker.
+- ◆QuillBot Premium ($8.33/mo annual).
+Worth it if you summarise articles longer than 1,200 words regularly, or if you also need the bundled paraphraser, grammar checker, and plagiarism checker.
 The 8-in-1 bundle is genuinely good value at the annual rate.

-Otter Pro ($8.33/mo annual): Worth it if you exceed 300 minutes of meetings per month (roughly 6-10 average meetings).
+- ◆Otter Pro (mid-tier monthly).
+Worth it if you exceed 300 minutes of meetings per month (roughly 6 to 10 average meetings).
 The upgrade is immediate and the per-minute cost at 1,200 minutes is compelling.

-Scholarcy Plus ($9.99/mo): Worth it for researchers who need structured flashcards (methods, findings, limitations as separate fields) rather than flowing prose summaries.
-The free tier's Summary Flashcard format is the key differentiator.
+- ◆Scholarcy Plus ($9.99/mo).
+Worth it for researchers who need structured flashcards (methods, findings, limitations as separate fields) rather than flowing prose summaries.

-Claude.ai Pro ($20/mo): Worth it if you regularly need to summarize documents over 50 pages, or if you use Claude across multiple tasks (coding, writing, analysis) and want to remove the daily usage limits.
+- ◆Claude.ai Pro ($20/mo).
+Worth it if you regularly need to summarise documents over 50 pages, or if you use Claude across multiple tasks (coding, writing, analysis) and want to remove the daily usage limits.

 For document summarization (PDFs, research papers, reports): NotebookLM.
 For articles and pasted text under 1,200 words: QuillBot free tier.
 For YouTube videos: NoteGPT or Eightify (both have free plans).
 For meetings: Otter Basic (300 minutes per month).
 For longer text pastes without signup: Claude.ai's free tier has a large context window and excellent quality.
 For the quickest no-login article summary: Summarize.tech or SMMRY.

 QuillBot's free summarizer accepts approximately 1,200 words of input text.
-For a standard 5-minute read (approximately 900-1,000 words), the free tier covers the full article.
+For a standard 5-minute read (approximately 900 to 1,000 words), the free tier covers the full article.
 For longer content, the text is cut off at the limit.
-QuillBot Premium (starting at $8.33/mo annual) extends the limit to approximately 6,000-10,000 words and includes seven additional tools beyond the summarizer.
+QuillBot Premium (starting at $8.33/mo annual) extends the limit to approximately 6,000 to 10,000 words and includes seven additional tools beyond the summarizer.

-Paid is worth it when: (1) you hit the free tier ceiling regularly (QuillBot Premium for users who summarize long articles daily, Otter Pro for users who exceed 300 minutes of meetings per month), (2) you need features only on paid plans (QuillBot's bundled grammar checker and translator, Otter's unlimited recording, Scholarcy's structured flashcards), or (3) your use case requires enterprise data handling (any professional handling client or patient documents).
+Paid is worth it when you hit the free tier ceiling regularly (QuillBot Premium for users who summarize long articles daily, Otter Pro for users who exceed 300 minutes of meetings per month), when you need features only on paid plans (QuillBot's bundled grammar checker and translator, Otter's unlimited recording, Scholarcy's structured flashcards), or when your use case requires enterprise data handling.
 For casual personal use, the free tiers of NotebookLM, QuillBot, and Otter collectively cover most needs.